sakho3600/mobile-ticket/README.md

 ```

-Creates a ticket for a selected service at the selected branch
+Creates a ticket for a selected service at the selected branch.

-NOTE: Branch selection and service selection will be cached inside the library
+NOTE: Branch selection and service selection will be cached inside the library.

-clientId - clientId assigned by Google Analytics
+clientId - clientId assigned by Google Analytics.

-onSuccess - Success callback
+onSuccess - Success callback.

-onError - Error callback
+onError - Error callback.
 ```js
 MobileTicketAPI.createVisit(clientId, onSuccess, onError)